Last updated : October 7, 2024

 Even though amphetamines are a stimulant, they have a calming effect on those who suffer from hyperactivity.
 Adderall is a common amphetamine used to treat hyperactivity disorders.
 Those who have prescriptions often share, trade, or sell the medication.
 Pills can sell for $25 or more tempting people to use their prescription as a money maker.

-Drug abusers often crush the pills and snort them to quickly get the drug into their system.
+Drug abusers often crush the pills and snort them getting it into their system quickly.

 Amphetamine panels detect Adderall and other forms of the drug, including crystal meth and other methamphetamines.